CapricanDRJ/witchers_shakespeare/index.md

 **[Morbius]** *grief etched upon his face*

-With hands that built, I watch Watchers now decay,
+With hands that built, I watch Witchers now decay,

 Aching to mend its walls, to chase despair away.